Tonis pet station Logo webp

 Ethical Considerations

-Before purchasing or selling reptiles, consider the ethical implications.
+Before purchasing reptiles, consider the ethical implications.
 Reptiles are not traditional pets and require specialised care.
-Sellers should prioritise educating buyers to ensure they understand the responsibility involved.
+We do our best to educate buyers and ensure they understand the responsibility involved.

 In Queensland, it’s essential to strike a balance between enjoying these incredible creatures as pets and respecting their unique needs and role in the ecosystem.
 By following legal guidelines, prioritising safety, and maintaining high standards of care, we can ensure a positive experience for both reptiles and their keepers.